d-e-e-p/cpp-fstring/README.rst

 };

-2. Limitations in fmt:: library, eg wchar_t is not supported:
+2. Limitations in fmt:: library, eg wchar_t is not completely supported even with xchar.h:

 .. code-block:: cpp